 Prospective authors are welcome to discuss or send outlines or drafts to the Editors in advance of making a formal submission.
-Drafts need not conform to any of the text conventions or other requirements given below for final submissions.
+Drafts need not conform to any below for final submissions.

-Articles submitted for publication should be sent to: Professor Richard Weston c/o The Welsh School of Architecture Cardiff University Bute Building King Edward VII Avenue Cardiff CF10 3NB
+Articles submitted for publication should be sent to:

-(email: westonm@cardiff.ac.uk)

-(Tel: +44 (o) 29 2087 4431)
+c/o School of Architecture, Planning The Quadrangle Newcastle-upon-Tyne NE1 7RU (email: adam.sharr@newcastle.ac.uk)

 Submission of an article will be taken to imply that it is unpublished and is not being considered for publication elsewhere.
-Upon acceptance of a paper, the author will be asked to assign copyright (on certain conditions) to Cambridge University Press (Permission to reproduce is not normally withheld.)
+Upon acceptance of a paper the author will be asked to assign copyright (or certain conditions) to Cambridge University Press.
+(Permission to reproduce is not normally withheld.)

-Contributors are responsible for obtaining permission to reproduce any material (including illustrations) for which they do not hold copyright.
-In case of doubt, they should discuss this with the Editors
+Contributors are responsible for obtaining permission to reproduce any material (including illustrations) for which they do not hold copyrigh In case of doubt, they should discuss this with the Editors.

-Hard copies, CDs and illustrative material will be discarded one month after publication unless the Editors are specifically requested at the time of submission to return material to the contributor.
+Hard copies, CDs and illustrative material will be discarded one month after publication unless the Editors are specifically requested at the time of